Checking out the Bush Library!

 There is also an abundance of digital records, mainly containing e-mails and other electronic correspondence.
 Three computers in the research room allow for the viewing of these records.

 In conclusion, I thoroughly enjoyed my visit to the George W. Bush Presidential Library and Museum.
-The National Archives and SMU really did a great job in putting everything together!
+The National Archives and SMU really did a great job of putting everything together!